tsrivishnu/Jarvis/README.md

 # Jarvis

-Simple ruby application to server requests from API.ai (Dialogue Flow) for the Jarvis agent that helps me automate/control stuff at home.
+Simple ruby application to server requests from API.ai (Dialogue Flow) for the Jarvis agent that helps me automate/control the followingstuff at home.

+* DigitalOcean
+  * VPN server

 ## Setup